decred/dcrdocs/docs/getting-started/user-guides/paymetheus.md

 **DO NOT GIVE THEM TO ANYONE ELSE, NOT EVEN DECRED DEVELOPERS!**

-With these words, someone else can recreate your wallet on another computer and transfer all of funds out to another wallet.
+With these words, someone else can recreate your wallet on another computer and transfer all the funds out to another wallet.
 It is not possible to reverse a transaction in Decred, so if someone steals your Decred, there is no way to get it back.

 <i class="fa fa-exclamation-triangle"></i> **DO NOT USE THE SAME SEED IN MULTIPLE WALLETS!
 Visit [Wallets and Seeds FAQ](/faq/wallets-and-seeds.md#3-can-i-run-multiple-wallets) to see why this matters.
 It is recommended that where possible a new wallet should mean generating a new seed.**